Local lawyers have warned of the steps foreign sponsors and investors

 announced nationalisation of Glencore's local tin and zinc mine.

-The warnings are particularly pressing for US entities, following the Bolivian government’s termination of the countries’ bilateral investment treaty (BIT) last month.
+The warnings are particularly pressing for US entities, following the Bolivian government's termination of the countries' bilateral investment treaty (BIT) in May.

 "There hasn't been many mining companies nationalised, this [Glencore] is really the first private company," said Andres Moreno Gutierrez, a partner with Bolivian firm Moreno Baldivieso.